© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hall Garth moated site, associated drainage channels and fishpond is a scheduled monument protected by Historic England under reference 1013190.
 View the official record →

-Hall Garth moated site is a medieval enclosure located in Yorkshire, England, protected as a scheduled ancient monument.
+Hall Garth moated site is a medieval fortified enclosure located in Yorkshire, comprising a substantial moated platform with associated drainage channels and a fishpond that reflect the agricultural and defensive concerns of the period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013190.

 Hall Garth moated site, associated drainage channels and fishpond is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013190.